12th November, 2024

 So, if you:

-Examples of where health and safety law WON'T need to apply to a self-employed person would include many home-based workers like:
+Examples of where health and safety law might not apply to a self-employed person would include many home-based workers like:

 But it doesn't matter where you are based, home or not.
 It is more about the work you do.
 So it may also cover some self-employed workers that visit clients, like: